ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-system-type-is-in-cash.md

 # Check if the system type of a payment type in a sales order is 'In cash'

-This attribute checks if the system type of a payment type set in the sales order is 'In Cash'.
+This attribute checks if the system type of a payment type set in a sales order is 'In Cash'.

 You can use the attribute to create a business rule that allows a **credit limit override** when the client pays in cash.